Why you should put some sales tasks on autopilot

 Likewise, sales has its own time-tested best practices.

 Do checklists have a place in sales?
 Yes.
 You can use them to:

-Just as safety is paramount in aviation in all aspects of flight, efficiency is critical to sales.
-Analytics can deliver that efficiency as a true companion in all aspects of selling.
+Just as safety is paramount in aviation in all aspects of flight, efficiency and productivity are critical to sales.
+Analytics can deliver that efficiency.

 Our app for Salesforce, ProsperVue, delivers many of these “auto-pilot” features to sales reps.
 Check it out if you use Salesforce!

 President & CEO at Valgen